Best Beer with Pulled Pork: Style-by-Style Pairing Guide

 Common Pairing Mistakes

-- Stout with every BBQ: Stouts are great with brisket but too heavy for pulled pork.
+- Stout with every BBQ: Stouts are great with brisket (learn more at Brisket Flat vs Point) but too heavy for pulled pork.
 The roast character fights with pork's lighter smoke.

 - Sour beer with vinegar sauce: Acid plus acid equals unpleasant.
 Save your gose for sliders with pickles.